ferranpons/ccc_pumptrack_attack/README.md

 <img src="data/ccc_pumptrack_attack_title.png" align="center" width="347px" height="200px"/>

-*Open Source video game with a fancy pixel art about riding pump tracks with a mountain bike*
+*Open Source video game with a fancy pixel art about riding pump tracks with a mountain bike.
+This is a submission to [Game Off 2018](https://itch.io/jam/game-off-2018/rate/337963)*

 <br/>